Cost of living package will have minimal impact on inflation, says Rishi Sunak

 Earlier, Mr Sunak announced £15bn to reduce energy bills, partly funded by a windfall tax on oil and gas firms.

-He denied the announcement was rushed out to detract attention from a report into rule-breaking parties in No 10.
+He denied the announcement was rushed out to divert attention from a report into rule-breaking parties in No 10.

-He said he had chosen to set out the measures this week because Ofgem, the energy regulator, had released their forecast of an expected energy price rises.
+He said he had chosen to set out the measures this week because Ofgem, the energy regulator, had released their forecast of expected energy price rises.

 "That meant we could scale and size our policies effectively," he said.